 Rather than assuaging tensions, however, the video did precisely the opposite.
-Many people, thinking Bongo looked off in the footage, immediately suspected it was a deepfake—a piece of media forged or altered with the help of AI.
+As uncovered by the digital rights organization Internet Without Borders, many people, thinking Bongo looked off in the footage, immediately suspected it was a deepfake—a piece of media forged or altered with the help of AI.
 The belief fueled their suspicions that the government was hiding something.
 One week later, the military launched an unsuccessful coup, citing the video as part of the motivation.

 Subsequent forensic analysis never found anything altered or manipulated in the video.
 That didn’t matter.
 The mere idea of deepfakes had been enough to accelerate the unraveling of an already precarious situation.

 In the lead-up to the 2020 US presidential elections, increasingly convincing deepfake technology has led to fears about how such faked media could influence political opinion.
 But a new report from Deeptrace Labs, a cybersecurity company focused on detecting this deception, found no known instances in which deepfakes have actually been used in disinformation campaigns.
 What’s had the more powerful effect is the knowledge that they could be used that way.